-The Summer Law Program in Madrid is offered during the first six weeks of the summer in the beautiful, culturally rich, and exciting European capitol city of Madrid.
+The Center for International and Comparative Law offers the Summer Law Program in Madrid.
+It is offered during the first six weeks of the summer in the beautiful, culturally rich, and exciting European capitol city of Madrid.
 This program takes place on the University's own Madrid campus, offering a seamless experience for students.
-The program allows students to earn up to six credit hours in international and comparative law courses with Spanish and School of Law professors, who have extensive experience in specialized subject matter areas.
+The program allows students to earn up to six credit hours in international and comparative law courses with Spanish and School of Law faculty members, who have extensive experience in specialized subject matter areas.
 The credit hours obtained during the Summer Law Program in Madrid will be calculated into the student's CGPA.